MicrosoftDocs/sql-docs/docs/sql-server/sql-server-help-installation.md

     > [!NOTE]
     > If the Help Viewer freezes (hangs) while adding content, change the Cache LastRefreshed="\<mm/dd/yyyy> 00:00:00" line in the %LOCALAPPDATA%\Microsoft\HelpViewer2.x\HlpViewer_SSMSx_en-US.settings or HlpViewer_VisualStudiox_en-US.settings file to some date in the future.
 For more information about this issue, see [Visual Studio Help Viewer freezes](/visualstudio/welcome-to-visual-studio).

-7. You can verify that the SQL Server 2014 content is loaded by searching under the content pane on the left for *sql server 2014*.
+7. You can verify that the SQL Server 2014 content installed by searching under the content pane on the left for *sql server 2014*.

    ![SQL Server 2014 books automatically updated](../sql-server/media/sql-server-help-installation/sql-2014-content.png)